 Moving a band to their own foldback monitor with individual control, all at the same time, can be difficult!
 Some won’t want or feel comfortable in controlling what they hear.
 They may prefer it to be set by the sound operator, or not know what they want to hear.
 Some simply may not want to hear themselves at all!

-Often a good solution is to phase in control.
-To start with have the sound operator use a tablet and stand with musicians and singers and set the foldback levels together or in a visible, transparent way.
+Often, a good solution is to phase in control.
+To start with, have the sound operator use a tablet and stand with musicians and singers and set the foldback levels together or in a visible, transparent way.
 This has several benefits.
-It allows the sound operator to hear what the musician / singer hears, it also allows the musicians / singers to see how changes to level affect what they hear.
-If done carefully this method can create trust between sound operators and the worship team.
+It allows the sound operator to hear what the musician/singer hears, it also allows the musicians/singers to see how level changes affect what they hear.
+If done carefully, this method can create trust between sound operators and the worship team.
 It then allows for more confident members of the worship team to connect using their own devices to set up their own foldback mix.

 More Me!

-The flip-side to the above is when everyone wants control and everyone turns their monitor up louder and louder.
+The flip side to the above is when everyone wants control, and everyone turns their monitor up louder and louder.
 This is sometimes referred to as ‘more me’.
-Where a singer or musician fight to hear themselves over the rest of the band and feel they need more of themselves in their monitor.
-Often what’s needed is rather than turning up what you want to hear, simply turn down what you don’t need.
+Where a singer or musician fights to hear themselves over the rest of the band and feels they need more of themselves in their monitor.
+Often, what’s needed is rather than turning up what you want to hear, simply turn down what you don’t need.
 Practice, patience and understanding will all help to build trust and will be beneficial in getting a good balance for the musicians and the sound operator.

 Moving to IEM

-As mentioned above, moving to in-ear monitoring can be a great solution.
+Moving to in-ear monitoring can be a great solution.
 But implementing it can be difficult.
-For those band members who haven’t used in-ear monitoring it can initially feel alien and quite isolating (see comments above about ambient mics to combat this).
-Rather than getting everyone trying IEM all at the same time, it can make sense to start with one headphone amp and move it round the group from week to week - each musician / singer using his or her own headphones.
+For those band members who haven’t used in-ear monitoring, it can initially feel alien and quite isolating (see the comments above about ambient mics to combat this).
+One tip is rather than everyone trying IEM all at the same time, it can make sense to start with one or two headphone amps and move them around the group over a few weeks, each musician/singer using his or her own headphones to see how they get on with them.
+You may find some do not get on with them, while others do.
+Those who do can often be an encouragement to others and assist in implementation.